Hornbill-Docs/esp-config/esp-config/organizational-data/sites.md

 ### Assigning users to a site

 #### Site Managers
-To help with identifying and communicating with key people that manage a site, you can associated user accounts to one of the four available fields:
+To help with identifying and communicating with key people that manage a site, you can associate user accounts to one of the four available fields:

 * Site Manager
 * Regional Manager